gleoni13/adaptable-decoder/README.md

-# Caesar Cipher Decoder
+# Adaptable Decoder

-A Python script that decrypts text encoded with a basic Caesar cipher shift mapping and exports the decoded output to a file.
+A Python script that decrypts text encoded with a whatever techniques for transforming text you want and exports the decoded output to a file.

 ## Features